jhenderson88/jhenderson88.github.io/calc/bel.markdown

 If you select the mixing to be pure E2 or M1, &#948; and &#948;<sup>2</sup> values will be ignored.

+Updated on 28/06/2023 to add Weisskopf units for B(M1).

 Mass (A): <input id="A" type="number" value=0>

 Lifetime: <input id="tau" type="number" value=100>